MillionConcepts/wwu_spec/README.md

 ## patch notes

+### v 0.21 (12/8/2020)
+* added custom libraries to sample search and the admin interface
+* fixed a bug related to propagation of model choice fields into search results
+* various small bugfixes and assorted cleanup changes

 ### v 0.2 (2/7/2020)
 * Changes from items discussed in 2/3 meeting
 * Added handling for uploaded files with multiple reflectance columns